boostorg/hof/doc/src/gettingstarted.md

     auto three = 1 | sum(2);

-Pipable function can be chained mutliple times just like the `.` operator:
+Pipable function can be chained multiple times just like the `.` operator:

     auto four = 1 | sum(2) | sum(1);